 Inclusive Practices During Synchronous/Live Video Learning

 - Teach children what to do (and what not to do) during video meetings.
 Just like rules at circle time, you can teach rules for Zoom!
-The Institute Blog can give you more ideas on Zoom meetings with young children.
+The Institute Blog, How (Not) to Video-Conference with Five-Year-Olds can give you more ideas on Zoom meetings with young children.

 - Welcome all children to the class by name using a classroom song or routine.
 For example, “Hello, Jonas.
 Hello, Jonas.
 Hello, Jonas.
 We are glad you’re here with us today!” (and continue for each child in class)

 - Work on participation and engagement.
 Consider using a class list and checking off each time you ask a question of a child to make sure you are engaging with each child at least once.

 - Consider read-alouds during synchronous learning time.
 Having conversations about the story helps children with comprehension and retelling.
 You might ask children to guess what the characters will do next or talk about how the characters might feel in a part of the story.
 Use universal design for learning to allow all children to participate in the conversation.
 Allow children to respond in full sentences, one-word utterances, yes/no responses, or nonverbally such as nodding their head.